getsentry/sentry-native/README.md

   Note that this feature is still experimental.

 - `SENTRY_SDK_NAME` (Default: sentry.native or sentry.native.android):
   Sets the SDK name that should be included in the reported events.
+If you're overriding this, make sure to also define the same value using `target_compile_definitions()` on your own targets that include `sentry.h`.

 ### Build Targets